-What to eat to Nuremberg
+What to eat in Nuremberg

 Where to stay in Nuremberg

-I didn’t stay in Nuremberg, but if you’d like to spend a few days here. here are my picks for best places to stay in Nuremberg –
+I didn’t stay in Nuremberg, but if you’d like to spend a few days here. here are my picks for the best places to stay in Nuremberg –

-- Steichele Hotel & Weinrestaurant – Located just 2 stops away from Nuremberg central station, it is perfect for those who’d like to stay near the center.
+- Steichele Hotel & Weinrestaurant – Located just 2 stops away from Nuremberg central station, it is perfect for those who’d like to stay near the centre.
 Hotel with beautiful exteriors, they also provide airport taxis with a friendly staff.
 You’d definitely enjoy your stay here.

 HAVE YOU TRAVELED TO NUREMBERG?
-HOW MANY DAYS DID YOU SPEND AND WHAT ALL PLACES YOU VISITED?
+HOW MANY DAYS DID YOU SPEND AND WHAT PLACES YOU VISITED?
 DID YOU LIKE THIS NUREMBERG ITINERARY?
 TELL ME IN THE COMMENTS BELOW!